 - 1. The student has a cumulative GPA of 2.75 on a 4.00 scale. - 2.
 The student holds junior or senior status as an undergraduate. - 3.
 The student has completed all prerequisites for the graduate course. - 4.
-The student has completed Eng 102 or 103, and CA 101, or their equivalents. - 5.
+The student has completed ENG 102 or ENG 103, and CA 101, or their equivalents. - 5.
 The student has the consent of the instructor in the graduate course (and for MFT courses the consent of the director of the Marriage and Family Therapy program). - 6.
 There is space available in the course after all graduate registrants for the course have been accommodated. - 7.
 The student's credit load does not exceed 16 credits during the semester of enrollment in the graduate course.

-Undergraduate students wishing to take a graduate course can obtain the Request to Take Graduate Course form from the graduate departmental office for the graduate course to be taken, the Registrar's Office, or the Graduate, Adult, and Professional Studies Office.
-The student fills out the form and obtains the advisor's signature (and if necessary the signature of the Departmental Chair of the graduate course to be taken).
-The form is turned into the Registrar's Office after all signatures have been obtained.

-If a graduate course is taken for undergraduate credit, the student may not later use this course to meet the credit, residency, or GPA requirement for the Master's Degree at Edgewood College.
+Undergraduate students wishing to take a graduate course can obtain the Request to Take Graduate Course Form from the Registrar's Office for the graduate course to be taken.
+The student fills out the form and obtains the advisor's signature (and if necessary the signature of the School Dean or Departmental Chair of the graduate course to be taken).
+The form is turned in to the Registrar's Office after all signatures have been obtained.
+If a graduate course is taken for undergraduate credit, the student may not later use this course to meet the credit, residency, or GPA requirement for the master's degree at Edgewood College.